Travelling Cheaply: 13 Ways to Afford Travel 2023

 Preparing your own food is a huge money saver.

-Even if you don’t have access to cooking facilities, you can still make sandwiches, and salads and buy fresh fruit.
-Many supermarkets, especially throughout Europe, even have cheap hot options for sale in their Deli sections.
+Even if you don’t have access to cooking facilities, you can still make sandwiches, salads, and buy fresh fruit.
+Many supermarkets, especially throughout Europe, sell cheap hot options in their Deli sections.

 2. Shop at Cheaper Supermarkets or Local Markets